 2-5 weeks depending how many weddings I have in the queue.
 I’m getting them to you as fast as I can while still giving them the attention they deserve.
 After all, I’m almost as excited to get them to you as you are to receive them.

 I cut out the blinks, sneezes, misses, and duplicates and give you every one that comes out.
-That usually averages to be about 600-800 images for an 8-10 hour day
+That usually averages to be about 600-800 images for an 8-10 hour day with a single photographer.

 I’m available for weddings worldwide, but most of my work is along the Eastern Coast of the United States, as Raleigh, North Carolina is home for us.

 Natural light isn’t always available on a wedding day, so while I prefer shooting in natural light, I’ve received the training necessary to shoot in any and all lighting environments to ensure that you have the best pictures, no matter what happens.
+If you’re interested in learning more about what defines a professional wedding photographer in Raleigh, click here.

 My response time for email can be up to three days due to my travel schedule, BUT as soon as we decide to work together, I give you my personal cell phone so that you can reach me anytime between 9AM and 9PM (with the exception of 6:30-7:15 every night which is when I put my daughter down to bed.)